Practising yoga at a retreat in the Sacred Valley, Peru

 After morning yoga and breakfast at the hacienda, we start our day with a tour of Maras.

 Workers channel an underground stream into various salt ponds.
-There are around 5,000 separate salt ponds, albeit not all of them are in working use at the same time.
-The local community has to work hard and cooperatively to maintain the balance between salt and sweet water, evaporation, and keeping the pond walls in good order.
+There are around 5,000 separate salt ponds, though not all are in use at the same time.
+The local community has to work hard and cooperatively to maintain the balance between salt and sweet water, to control evaporation, and to keep the pond walls in good order.

-The strong Andean sun evaporates the water to leave the highly-prized salt.
-Some salt is white, some red and some brown and you can find Maras salt for sale in the area.
+The intense Andean sun evaporates the water, leaving the highly prized salt.
+Some salt is white, some red and some brown, and you can find Maras salt for sale in the area.

 Yoga at Moray

-We then continue on to Moray, (3,500m/11,500ft).
-This is an unusual and spectacular set of ruins; concentric circles that are thought to have made up an Inca agricultural laboratory.
+We then continue to Moray (3,500m/11,500ft).
+This is an unusual and spectacular set of ruins: concentric circles thought to have formed an Inca agricultural laboratory.
 Some of the terraced circular depressions are 30m/98ft deep, creating a wide variety of temperatures within them.

-We walk further down into this archaeological site to see some ruins that may have served as one of the main amphitheaters for the Incas.
+We walk farther into this archaeological site to see some ruins that may have served as one of the Incas' main amphitheaters.
 Rituals and ceremonies may have been performed here.

-We can do yoga on some of the terraces (your guide will let you know where you can practice), looking down onto this wonderful set of ruins.
+We can do yoga on some of the terraces (your guide will let you know where you can practice), looking down onto this fantastic set of ruins.

 Pachamanca lunch